Can’t bear another family Christmas? Just want to get away? I have assembled my pick of the best luxury Christmas holidays for the luxury traveler.

 Zurich – For yuletide tradition and sparkly lights.

 Why Go?
 This is a sophisticated way to spend Christmas.
 Combine designer stores and exclusive hotels with a display of 12,000 crystal lights which marks the start of the season on November 21.
 Grab a hot chocolate and trudge around the snowy streets.
-Last time I was here before Christmas there was a beautiful mini children’s choir (they must have been 5 or 6 years old), dressed and huddled together to form a singing Christmas tree- just magic!
+The last time I was here before Christmas, there was a beautiful mini children’s choir (they must have been 5 or 6 years old) dressed and huddled together to form a singing Christmas tree- just magic!

 Where to Stay?
 After a hard day of wandering the streets and stores, cozy up with a beer by the fire in the lounge of the Park Hyatt Zurich.

 Don’t Miss: On December 19, after sunset.
 Children set candles afloat on the Limmat River near City Hall.